 Wash the apples.
 Core the apples with an apple corer.
 Slice them very thin and put them onto the parchment paper.
 Sprinkle ground cinnamon on apple slices.

 Bake one side of the apples for 35 minutes until the apples are dried and the edges start to curl up.
-Then flip them over and bake for additional 25 minutes.
+Then flip them over and bake for an additional 25 minutes.
 If you like your dried apples as chewy and little bit crispy, take them from the oven.
-If you like them all crispy, bake for additional 1 hour and let them cool in the turned off oven for an hour.
+If you like them all crispy, bake for an additional 1 hour and let them cool in the turned off oven for an hour.

 *You can use other apples too.
 Granny Smith will be good for a tart flavor.